7 Myths About Cooking Pasta That Need to Go Away!

 Don’t be concerned about keeping your pasta at a full rolling boil all the time.
 In fact, one of my favorite new methods for cooking pasta is to add the pasta to boiling water, stir, bring it back up to the boil, turn off the heat, and cover the pot.
 The pasta will cook in the same amount of time and to the same texture as it would have if it cooked at a full boil.
 True!

-Don't throw your strand of spaghetti on to the wall to see if it is done.
-It's not a good indicator and you'll just have to clean your wall.
-The best way to tell is to just bit into a piece.
+Don’t throw your strand of spaghetti onto the wall to see if it is done.
+It’s not a good indicator and you’ll just have to clean your wall.
+The best way to tell is to just bite into a piece.